 Once you get to this page you will select “book with Avios.”
 Then you will fill out all your travel information.

 Upon entering your travel information you will be taken to a page that will show the availability and flights.
-If you find flights that you like then I suggest calling British Airways to verify that the flight is really available, it seems to be rare but sometimes the system will show a flight that isn’t actually available.
 Once you verify availability, transfer your points and book.
 Points transfer to British Airways instantly.

-Here you can see that it will be 35,000 points to fly direct from Denver to Maui.
+You can see that it will be 39,000 points to fly directly from San Francisco to Maui.
 This is the price roundtrip.

 Southwest is my favorite option for flying to Hawaii!
 On our last trip, we booked flights for 22,000 points roundtrip from Salt Lake City to Maui!
 What’s even better is if you have the Southwest Companion Pass, you can fly someone with you for free!
 We have the pass, so our last flight was just 22,000 points for the two of us!
-I recently booked us flights for this coming June and it was 34,000 points to Kauai for the two of us due to having the Companion Pass still.
 The amount you pay in points is tied to the current cash price.
 To find out how many points it will take to get you there, do a search on Southwest.com.
 If you find a flight you like, transfer your points.
 Transfers are instant to Southwest.

 The Chase Travel Portal is also an option.
 I always check the prices in the portal.
 If you find a great cash fare somewhere, definitely log into the portal and check how many points you can get a flight for.
 If it is more points than any of the options listed above then I wouldn’t do it.